csesoc/constitution/CONSTITUTION.rst

 Membership entitlements not transferable
 ----------------------------------------

-    This section has been taken from Section 5 of the Model Consitution.
+    This section has been taken from Section 5 of the Model Constitution.

 #.
 A right, privilege or obligation which a person has by reason of being a member of CSESoc: